Owshen-e Olya

-Owshen-e Olya (اوشن عليا, also Romanized as Owshen-e ‘Olyā; also known as Owshen, Ushan, and Ūshen) is a village in Lay Siyah Rural District, in the Central District of Nain County, Isfahan Province, Iran.
-At the 2006 census, its population was 124, in 39 families.
+Owshen-e Olya (اوشن عليا) (Note: Also romanized as Owshen-e ‘Olyā; also known as Owshen, Ushan, and Ūshen) is a village in Lay Siyah Rural District of the Central District in Nain County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 124 in 39 households.
+The following census in 2011 counted 121 people in 38 households.
+The 2016 census measured the population of the village as 139 people in 54 households.